Twitter announced a new functionnality : the « Hovercards ».

 - Authority and flexibility of the manager

-The team follow the manager.
-The manager gives the direction, he also give people clear objectives and after let the team members opportunity to find the best way to achieve this.
+The team follows the manager.
+The manager gives the direction, he also gives people clear objectives and after let the team members opportunity to find the best way to achieve this.

-Even in very difficult situation people do not loss self-control.
-Is self control is loss… nothing is possible, nothing will be solved.
+Even in a very difficult situation people do not lose self-control.
+If self-control is lost… nothing is possible, nothing will be solved.

 Some “impossible” solutions were found to achieve the goal.
-Example : how to use circle oxigen bottles on a square connector ?
+Example: how to use circle oxygen bottles on a square connector?

-This was possible because the manage assigned a team to solve this specific topic, and because the team accepted the challenge without saying … “No, it’s not possible”
+This was possible because the manager assigned a team to solve this specific topic, and because the team accepted the challenge without saying … “No, it’s not possible”

 Like in all good story, a piece of luck is necessary to succeed.

-In the case of appollo 13, a sick astronaut could not make it the D-Day when the rocket took-off.
-Thanks to his experince, he was a key guy on the ground to find solution to make the manual landing possible.
+In the case of Appollo 13, a sick astronaut could not make it the D-Day when the rocket took-off.
+Thanks to his experience, he was a key guy on the ground to find the solution to make the manual landing possible.

 A fantastic example of “2.0” success.